darksos34/react-spring-boot-restful-api-jpa-postgresql/readme.md

 ### What is PostgreSQL

 **PostgreSQL**

-PostgreSQL (pronounced "post-gress-Q-L") is an open source relational database management system ( DBMS ) developed by a worldwide team of volunteers.
+(pronounced "post-gress-Q-L") is an open source relational database management system ( DBMS ) developed by a worldwide team of volunteers.
 PostgreSQL is not controlled by any corporation or other private entity and the source code is available free of charge.

 ### What is Lombok?